-• a \$721 million, or 80%, increase in distribution revenue, which was primarily due to a 46% increase in Direct Billable Bookings to 302 million primarily as a result of continued recovery trends from the COVID-19 pandemic and favorable

-• an \$87 million, or 14%, increase in IT solutions revenue consisting of a \$114 million, or 52% increase in reservation revenue primarily due to a 50% increase in Passengers Boarded to 637 million as a result of the continued recovery trends from the COVID-19 pandemic, \$24 million of previously deferred revenue recognized during the three months ended March 31, 2022 due to a change in facts and circumstances associated with a Russian carrier, a \$15 million increase due to the recognition of termination fees on a carrier in the process of de-migrating from our systems, which will not repeat throughout 2023 and the recognition of \$3 million in previously deferred revenue from a customer that entered liquidation.
+- a \$721 million, or 80%, increase in distribution revenue, which was primarily due to a 46% increase in direct billable bookings to 302 million primarily as a result of continued recovery trends from the COVID-19 pandemic and favorable rate impacts from improved international and corporate bookings; and - an \$87 million, or 14%, increase in IT solutions revenue consisting of a \$114 million, or 52% increase in reservation revenue primarily due to a 50% increase in passengers boarded to 637 million as a result of the continued recovery trends from the COVID-19 pandemic, \$24 million of previously deferred revenue recognized during the three months ended March 31, 2022 due to a change in facts and circumstances associated with a Russian carrier, a \$15 million increase due to the recognition of termination fees on a carrier in the process of de-migrating from our systems, and the recognition of \$3 million in previously deferred revenue from a customer that entered liquidation.
 See Note 2.
 Revenue from Contracts with Customers.
 These increases were partially offset by an unfavorable rate mix due to revenue that does not fluctuate with our volumes and a \$4 million reduction associated with a Russian carrier.
-Additionally, commercial and operations revenue decreased \$27 million due to a \$69 million decline as a result of the sale of our AirCentre portfolio on February 28, 2022, partially offset by a \$31 million increase in other product revenue and a \$10 million increase due to the aforementioned termination fees on the carrier that is demigrating.
+Additionally, commercial and operations revenue decreased \$27 million due to a \$69 million decline as a result of the sale of our AirCentre portfolio on February 28, 2022, partially offset by a \$31 million increase in other product revenue and a \$10 million increase due to the aforementioned termination fees on the carrier that is de-migrating.